staceybrandsma/staceybrandsma.github.io/docs/README.md

 Safety Assessment Generation Engine
 - Designing a platform that enhances traditional safety signal assessment using AI and data-driven methods.
-- Integrating structured and unstructured data to support faster, more informed signal detection, evaluation, and reporting.
+- Integrating structured and unstructured data to support faster, more informed signal assessment, evaluation, and reporting.

 Safety Risk Prediction & Prevention
 - Building machine learning models to predict product-level safety risks and adverse event likelihood.